‘This Is Us’ Ups Asante Blackk To Series Regular For Season 4: He’s Connected To Pearsons In ‘A Very Key Way’

 While his television acting credits are currently only listed as two roles (When They see Us, This Is Us), Blackk is already being called a “prodigy” by Fogelman.

-Asante Blackk joins the This Is Us cast alongside new series regular Griffin Dunne, who plays Nicky Pearson, as well as series stars Sterling K. Brown, Susa Kelechi Watson, Milo Ventimiglia, Mandy Moore, Justin Hartley, Chrissy Metz, and Chris Sullivan.
+Asante Blackk joins the This Is Us cast alongside new series regular Griffin Dunne, who plays Nicky Pearson, as well as series stars Sterling K. Brown, Susan Kelechi Watson, Milo Ventimiglia, Mandy Moore, Justin Hartley, Chrissy Metz, and Chris Sullivan.

 This Is Us airs Tuesdays at 9 p.m. on NBC.